dk2972001/Registration-Page/README.md

-A simple login & sign up page has been built that meets the curent industry trends..
+A simple login & sign up page has been built with HTML, CSS and Js that meets the curent industry trends..